-But it is not all good news… Animal products in yoga and ayurveda are considered tamasic meaning they cause inertia in the body and mind (tamasic foods basically turn you into a couch potato).
-Too many tamasic foods dull the mind and body and while I think no food is off limits, it is good to have an honest look at your choices.
+So egg whites are balancing for all doshas, but it is not all good news… Animal products in yoga and ayurveda are considered tamasic.
+This means they cause inertia in the body and mind (tamasic foods basically turn you into a couch potato).
+Too many tamasic foods dull the mind and body.
+I personally think no food is off limits, but it is good to have an honest look at your choices.

 The karma of eggs